kartik468/angular-notes/interview-questions/directives.md

 There are three kinds of directives in Angular:

-1. Components—directives with a template.
+1. Components — directives with a template.
 2. Structural directives—change the DOM layout by adding and removing DOM elements.
 3. Attribute directives—change the appearance or behavior of an element, component, or another directive.